Katherine Mansfield House and Garden

 Katherine Mansfield House and Garden (formerly known as Katherine Mansfield Birthplace) was the early childhood home of Katherine Mansfield, a prominent New Zealand author.
-The building, located in Thorndon, Wellington, is classified as a "Category I" historic place by Heritage New Zealand.
+The building, located in Thorndon, Wellington, is classified as a Category 1 Historic Place by Heritage New Zealand.

 Construction and layout

 The house was built during an economic depression in 1888 for Mansfield's father, Harold Beauchamp, and was most likely built to a builder's plan.
 The site was leasehold.
 Conditions of the lease required any house on the site to be placed more than 10 ft from Tinakori Road and of a value exceeding £400.
 The freehold belonged to the then new baronet, Sir Charles Clifford.

 The two-storey house measures 9.1 m wide and 12.1 m long.
 The ground or lower floor has a drawing room, dining room, bathroom, kitchen, scullery, and lean-to.
 On the first or upper floor there are four bedrooms and a night nursery.

 The original wallpaper and the ceramics recovered through archaeological excavations both illustrate Katherine's mother's interest in Europe's aesthetic movement.